grantspassoregon/documentation/src/lexisnexis.md

 ## Generate the LexisNexis Table

-Now you can start the AMS by navigating the AMS repo on your machine and entering:
+Now you can start the AMS by navigating to the AMS repo on your machine and entering:

 ```{cargo}
 cargo run --release